 It turns out that going vegan can even help the environment.
 Meat and dairy farming is one of the biggest contributors to global warming.
 Furthermore, using vegan soap and detergent can also reduce pollution in the seas.
 Regular soaps and detergents have a negative impact on wildlife.

 How To Get Started

-Most people start be veganizing their favourite meals.
-When people ask me how to go vegan what they really mean is what do i eat instead of meat.
-Well they is a huge choice these days with so many mock meats to chose from.
+Most people start by veganizing their favourite meals.
+When people ask me how to go vegan what they really mean is what do I eat instead of meat.
+Well there is a huge choice these days with so many mock meats to choose from.

 |Vegan sausages and vegan bacon are great!|

 |Different type of vegan sausages and bacon|

 |They are many types of vegan burger|

 |You can even get vegan steaks|